2023 Los Angeles Dodgers season: September

 The Dodgers next had a three-game road trip against the Seattle Mariners at T-Mobile Park.
 Bobby Miller struck out seven in 5 2/3 innings and Miguel Rojas and James Outman homered in the 6–3 win.
 In the next game, a pitching duel kept the game scoreless through regulation before the Dodgers erupted for five runs in the 11th enroute to a 6–1 victory which clinched their 10th National League West title in 11 years.
 The brief road trip was wrapped up with a 6–1 victory.
 Jason Heyward, Austin Barnes and Outman homered in the game.

 They began the final home stand of the season on September 18 against the Detroit Tigers.
 J. D. Martinez hit two home runs in a 8–3 win.
 The Dodgers won the next game, 3–2, on a walkoff hit by Max Muncy.
 However, they only managed three hits in the series finale, dropping it 4–2.
 Next up was a four-game series against the San Francisco Giants.
 Emmet Sheehan struck out nine in 4 2/3 hitless innings as the Dodgers began the series with a 7–2 win.
 They lost the next game, 5–1, though Freeman picked up his 200th hit of the season in the game.
 On September 23, Clayton Kershaw struck out five and only allowed two hits in five scoreless innings as the Dodgers won 7–0, giving him his 210th career win, passing Don Drysdale for second all-time in franchise history.
 Betts also homered twice in the game, as the Dodgers clinched a first-round bye in the playoffs.
 The Dodgers finished off the home schedule with a 3–2 walk-off win in 10 innings.

 The regular season wrapped up with a seven game road trip, starting with four against the Colorado Rockies at Coors Field.
 The first two were played as a day/night doubleheader on September 16.
 In the opener Ryan Pepiot struck out nine in six innings but the Rockies won 4–1 while in the second game Bobby Miller also struck out nine, in seven innings in a 11–2 win.
 Sheehan struck out 10 in six innings and Outman and Freeman homered as the Dodgers took the next game, 8–2.
 The Rockies won the final game of the series, 14–5.
-The Dodgers headed into the final series of the regualar season against the Giants at Oracle Park.
+The Dodgers headed into the final series of the regular season against the Giants at Oracle Park.
 J. D. Martinez hit a three-run homer in the sixth inning for the 1,000th RBI of his career.
 The Dodgers won 6–2.
 The Giants won the next game, 2–1, but the Dodgers won the last game of the regular season, 5–2.
 That victory gave them the 100th win of the season, the first team in MLB history to do so in four straight non-shortened seasons.